eosnetworkfoundation/docs/docs/20_introduction-to-eosio/30_technical_features.md

 The consensus mechanism of Delegated Proof of Stake (DPOS) achieves high transaction throughputs because DPOS does not need to wait for all the nodes to complete a transaction to achieve finality.
 This behavior results in faster confirmations and lower latency.

-The `EOS VM` mentioned earlier, and all its blockchain-dedicated features and improvements add significant contribution to the overall performance of the EOSIO-based blockchains.
+The `EOS VM` mentioned earlier, and all its blockchain-dedicated features and improvements add significant contribution to the overall performance of the Antelope-based blockchains.

 ## Programmable Economics and Governance
-The resource allocation and governance mechanism of any EOSIO-based blockchains are programmable through smart contracts.
+The resource allocation and governance mechanism of any Antelope-based blockchains are programmable through smart contracts.
 You can modify the system smart contracts to customize the resource allocation model and governance rules of a Antelope blockchain.
 The on-chain governance mechanism can be modified using system smart contracts, as the core layer code does not always have to be updated for the changes to take place.

 ## Staking Mechanism
-In EOSIO-based blockchains, access to the system resources is regulated by a process called the staking mechanism.
+In Antelope-based blockchains, access to the system resources is regulated by a process called the staking mechanism.
 The system resources that fall under the scope of the staking mechanism are CPU and NET.
 You can directly interact with the blockchain through the cleos CLI, the RPC APIs, or an application to access CPU and NET by staking system tokens.

 [[info | Note]]
 | RAM is a persistent system resource on the Antelope blockchain and does not fall in the scope of the staking mechanism.